Ildivo/Tables/README.md

 *This project was developed as a test assignment to demonstrate proficiency in FastAPI, PostgreSQL, Docker, and testing.
 Bon appétit! 🍽️*

 ---

+## 📄 License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---